andreasdominik/SusiTime/docs/src/snipsHermesQnD.md

   [Jupyter notebooks](http://jupyter.org).
 The Jupyter stack can be installed easily from the Julia REPL by adding the Package `IJulia`.

-### Differences
+### Noteworthy differences between Julia and Python

+Julia code looks very much like Python code, except of
+* there are no colons,
+* whitespaces have no meaning; blocks end with `end`,
+* sometimes types should be given explicitly.

-Julia code is run-time-compiled only once, with consequences:
+However Julia a typed language with all advantages; and code is run-time-compiled only once, with consequences:
 * If a function is called the first time, there is a time lack, because the compiler must finish his work before the actual code is executed.
 * Future function calls will use the compiled program, making Julia